ARCCA/intro_nextflow/_episodes/04-advanced_config.md

 process doSomething {
   module = 'python'
   """
-  python --version
+  python3 --version
   """
 }
 ```

 Hopefully the following page has helped you understand the options to dig deeper into your pipeline and maybe make it
 more portable by using labels to select what to do on a platform.
+Lets move onto running Nextflow on Hawk.